AElfProject/AElf/docs/tutorials/dapp/smartContractHelloWorld.md

 }
 ```

-The above code, represents the implementation of the **HelloReturn** method of the smart contract.
-It returns a **HelloReturn** object that hold the "Hello world!" string.
+The above code, represents the implementation of the **Hello** method of the smart contract.
+It returns a **HelloReturn** object that holds an "Hello world!" string.

 ```csharp
 using AElf.Sdk.CSharp.State;